luiscoco/Blazor_in_.NET-8_Introduction/README.md

 Blazor is a component based **SPA(Single Page Application)** that achieves interactiviy with C#

+Blazor is a framework that allows us to create interactive applications that will be used, mainly, though a web browser

 See also this video in youtube: https://www.youtube.com/watch?v=gq1ySblcyA8

 ![image](https://github.com/luiscoco/Blazor_video1/assets/32194879/27ce5b9f-874e-4a04-be45-eaca8dc9d896)

 ## 1. What is Blazor?

-Blazor is a powerful web framework from Microsoft that lets you build interactive web applications using C# instead of relying solely on JavaScript.
-Here's why it's interesting:
+Blazor is a powerful web framework from Microsoft that lets you build interactive web applications using C# instead of relying solely on JavaScript:

 **C# Everywhere**: If you know C#, you can build both the frontend (what the user sees) and backend (server-side logic) of your web applications